Discovering the Best Vegan Sources of Vitamin B1

 Incorporating more vitamin B1 into a vegan diet can be simple and delicious.
 Try swapping out refined grains for whole grains like brown rice, quinoa, and whole wheat pasta.
 Add legumes like black beans, lentils, and chickpeas to salads, soups, and stews.
 Snack on nuts and seeds like sunflower seeds, peanuts, and pumpkin seeds for an easy boost of vitamin B1.

-Some delicious vegan recipes high in vitamin B1 include lentil soup, peanut butter, banana overnight oats, and roasted chickpeas.
-Lentil soup is a hearty and comforting meal that is packed with thiamine-rich lentils, while peanut butter and banana overnight oats are a quick and easy vegan breakfast that is high in both fiber and vitamin B1.
-Roasted chickpeas are a crunchy and flavorful snack that is perfect for the on-the-go.
+Indulge in delicious vegan recipes rich in vitamin B1 like lentil soup, peanut butter, banana overnight oats, and roasted chickpeas.
+Lentil soup offers a hearty and comforting thiamine boost, while peanut butter and banana overnight oats provide a quick, fiber-packed, vitamin B1-rich breakfast.
+For an on-the-go snack, relish the crunch and flavor of roasted chickpeas.

 Easy One Pot Red Lentil Curry – No Tomatoes